Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 ## Switch statement anatomy

-The `switch` statement from C is one of the pilars of control flow in C and C++, it executes conditionally a block of code corresponding to an specific value, given a set of `(value,code)` pairs, formely known as *"cases"*:
+The `switch` statement from C is one of the pilars of control flow in C and C++.
+It executes conditionally a block of code corresponding to an specific value, given a set of `(value,code)` pairs, formely known as *"cases"*:

 {% highlight C %}